Framework vs Application Code for Managing Complexity

 Framework code solves recurring problems which are not application-specific: accessing the database, validating the input parameters, logging the errors, returning the properly encoded response, and so on.

-As many other pieces of the software depend upon the framework code, it's a good practice to keep it stable, small, simple, and well-tested.
+Because many other pieces of the software depend upon the framework code, it's a good practice to keep it stable, small, simple, and well-tested.

 The second part is the application code.
 This is closer to “data” than it is to “code”.
 Application code has achieved its goal when it solves a business problem or serves an end-user scenario.

 The framework code never depends on the application code.
-The problem the framework is set to solve is application-agnostic.
+The problem the framework is set out to solve is application-agnostic.
 It serves as an interface from some higher-level concepts to the nitty-gritty implementation.